 A longer belt MIGHT have helped this installation by swinging the alternator further from the engine,

+sender.
+But then you find that swinging the alternator further out moves the belts TOO CLOSE to the alternator mounting bracket below it.
 A longer belt in this situation means the belt is going to hit that

 bracket.
 So the longest belt in this situation is probably going

-It has become popular to install this smaller frame alternator found in later 700/900 models.
+Here's the Nippon Denso alternator in a 240.
+It has become popular to install this smaller casealternator found in later 700/900 models.
 It's physically smaller than the above 100 amp Bosch.
 These Densos can

 In 2010 I decided that the 100 amp